 Comments

-İ

-NPS 1 - 5 -0.99%
+NPS 1 - 5 -1.02%

 Level 1 0% Fixed point

 Level 2 0% Fixed point

 Level 3 0% Fixed point

 Using this method, it is clear that analysis by grade, split into support and teaching staff, shows that there is little or no pay difference between men and women doing work of equal value.
-As the maximum variance is 1% no further analysis is required.
+As the maximum variance is 1.02% no further analysis is required.
+Tables 1, 2 and 3 together demonstrate the presence of occupational segregation.